omegasenior/topbiketoursportugal/content/tours/the-silver-coast-toute-1.md

   textcolor: white
   title: The Way of St. James - The Coast Route "easy"
 ---
-# The Silver Coast - Route 1
+# The Silver Coast - Porto to Coimbra

 ## The second and third largest cities of Portugal linked by bike